 - 1. The applicant has been in an official anaesthesiology training programme for a minimum of 2 years before applying for the examination. - 2.
-The applicant must have attended a minimum of 1 ESRA workshop or CME / CDP-approved workshop. - 3.
+The applicant must have attended a minimum of 1 ESRA workshop or CME / CDP-approved workshop.
+Exceptionally in 2021 since many workshops were cancelled due to the COVID-19, the EDRA Board agreed that candidates would be eligible even if they have not attended a workshop before the EDRA part I. The full workshops requirements will need to be fulfilled to be eligible for the part II. - 3.
 The applicant is an ESRA member who holds valid membership at the time of registration. - 4.
 The applicant must have a good command of English. - 5.
 For exams held in Europe: Once accepted, the applicant should both purchase registration to the ESRA annual congress and pay for the examination in order to finalise his / her application (Congress registration is not mandatory for re-takers.).
 In case a candidate is unable to attend the congress when taking the Part I, he can also attend it the same year as he will take the Part II.
 It is however highly recommended to attend the congress when writing the first part of the examination.